adzugaiev/Udacity-Data-Engineering-1/README.md

 Through the implementation of this project, while solving the project's core tasks, I've learned some new things:

-1) Using upsert with fields like `serial` and `timestamp`;
+1) Using upsert with fields like `serial` and `timestamp`.
-1) Tried to implement time dimensions as generated columns, only to find out the version of PostgreSQL in the project space is not supporting them;
+1) Tried to implement time dimensions as generated columns, only to find out the version of PostgreSQL in the project space is not supporting them.
-1) Improved generation of the data files list to exclude checkpoints, see `get_files()`;
+1) Improved generation of the data files list to exclude checkpoints, see `get_files()`.
-1) A number of `pd.DataFrame` manipulations which I don't memorize anyway and google each time from Stackoverflow;
+1) A number of `pd.DataFrame` manipulations which I don't memorize anyway and google each time from Stackoverflow.
 1) *Level* is not a permanent attribute of a user, I think it's incorrect to set this dimension based on the `log_data`.
-I sorted it descending by timestamp, so at least we have the latest mentioned level of a user;
+I sorted the data descending by timestamp, so at least we have the latest mentioned level of a user.
-1) I had to use string for the song length since `WHERE` condition on floating point value proved not reliable to me;
+1) I had to use string for the song length since WHERE condition on floating point value proved not reliable to me.
 1) Replaced the iterative insert of `log_data` with copy of the `DataFrame` [from the memory](https://naysan.ca/2020/05/09/pandas-to-postgresql-using-psycopg2-bulk-insert-performance-benchmark/) using `StringIO`.
 Copy insert is further used in `etl.py`, see `copy_from_stringio()`.
 I did not measure the difference in performance though.
 Making the CSV export & import match has drained the remainder of my motivation.

+### Improvements and Fixes

+Following the project review I made the following improvements and fixes:

+1) The `song_select` query now works correctly with the song name and the author name.
+1) Added the query in `test.ipynb` to locate the only row in `songplays` with values on `artist_id` and `song_id` columns.
+It's just one because we're working with a subset of a much larger dataset and not all rows are included.
+1) In `sql_queries.py`, extended queries `user_table_insert`, `song_table_insert`, and `artist_table_insert` to upsert selected columns.
+    - Still I think it is incorrect to upsert `users.level`.
+This upsert will update the level as many times as there are `log_data` records for the user.
+The final level will therefore depend on the order in which `log_data` records are processed.
+I solved this by sorting `log_data` descending by timestamp in the ETL process with no upsert.
+1) Added docstrings to more functions in `etl.py`.

 ## Author